ovotech/datastore4s/README.md

 #### Case Classes

-If you have a field that is a custom case class that is not itself an entity that is comprised of fields for which formats are already in implicit scope there is a macro to generate a format that will nest the fields of that case class using dots to separate the fields:
+If you have a field that is a custom case class that is comprised of fields for which `FieldFormat`s are already in implicit scope there is a macro to generate a format that will nest the fields of that case class using dots to separate the fields:

 ```scala
 import com.ovoenergy.datastore4s.FieldFormat